Ravixdu07/Ravixdu07/README.md

 ---

-### 💫 About Me
+### --About Me--
-I am a **Data Science undergraduate** based in **Sri Lanka** with a passion for precision and efficiency.
-I blend technical analysis with creative design to build functional and aesthetic solutions.
+Data Science @ Sri Lanka | Logic Meets Design

-- 🔭 **Currently working on:** Data Science projects, Creative Design portfolios & along with other sorts of Websites .
+🔭 Building: High-efficiency data models & sleek web interfaces.

-- 🌱 **Currently learning:** Advanced Python, Database Management, and R.
+🌱 Mastering: Python, R, and the art of Database Management.

-- ⚡ **Fun fact:** I treat my code optimization with the same perfectionism as my PC hardware specs!
+⚡ Standard: My code is as optimized as my hardware.
+Perfection isn't a goal; it's the baseline.

 ---